Family, fireworks, and delicious food and drink, and these homemade vegan berries popsicles are the best ways to celebrate the July 4th holiday.

 - ½ cup Water

 - Start by washing the blueberry properly under running water.
-Add the blueberry into a small bowl with 1 tsp of stevia and ¼ cup of water.
+Add the blueberry into a small bowl with 1 teaspoon of stevia and ¼ cup of water.

 - Using a small food processor, or blender, puree the blueberry until smooth.
 Set aside.